Frequently Asked Questions about Hospice and End-of-life Care

 Question: Where do I receive hospice care?

-Answer: Most of our patients receive care at home or wherever they call home, including assisted and senior living facilities.
+Answer: Most of our patients receive care at home or wherever they call home, including nursing homes and assisted living facilities.

 Question: What if things get to the point where I can’t stay at home to receive care?

-Answer: The social workers at Treasure Health work with you and your family throughout your care to assist you in finding the best arrangements.
+Answer: The social workers at Treasure Coast Hospice work with you and your family throughout your care to assist you in finding the best arrangements.
 If your treatment demands it at a point in your care, we welcome you to one of our three hospice houses for round-the-clock end-of-life care.

 Question: How do I pay for hospice care?

 Answer: Hospice care is covered by most insurance, Medicare and Medicaid.
 As a not-for-profit hospice, we care for anyone who wants and needs our services, regardless of ability to pay.

 Question: If my husband wasn’t in hospice care when he died, can I still go to grief counseling?

 Answer: Yes.
-Treasure Health Grief Support services are available to anyone who has experienced a loss, whether the loved one was in our care at the time or not.
+Treasure Coast Hospice’s Grief Support services are available to anyone who has experienced a loss, whether the loved one was in our care at the time or not.

 Question: You talk a lot about “advance care planning” and I want to do it.
 Is there a cost?
 How do I start?

-Answer: Treasure Health invites you to call us to learn more about advance care planning and “Five Wishes®” – an easy-to-use template written in simple language that helps you plan and communicate how you want to be cared for if you become seriously ill.
+Answer: Treasure Coast Hospice invites you to call us to learn more about advance care planning and “Five Wishes®” – an easy-to-use template written in simple language that helps you plan and communicate how you want to be cared for if you become seriously ill.
 It helps you express your desires in personal, spiritual, medical and legal matters and meets the legal requirements for an advance directive in 42 states, including Florida.